compasses/GOProjects/AnchorService/README.md

 # AnchorService

-1. Anchor Block keyMR to BTC or ETH
+1. Anchor Factom Block to BTC or ETH
+2. Currently anchor from current height in 10 minutes interval